mymemon/deepfake-detection-teampl/README.md

 import shutil
 import random

-# Paths and parameters for the new video file
-import cv2
-import os
-import shutil
-import random

 # Re-defining paths and parameters
 new_video_path = '/mnt/data/aaqaifqrwn.mp4'  # Uploaded video path for new file
 new_output_folder = '/mnt/data/new_extracted_frames'  # Folder to save frames for the new video